Forgotten-Fables/IsaacModpackLauncher/README.md

 modloader="PATH_TO_SCRIPT"
 *launch the script with ./launch.sh pack, where pack is the name of a pack (without the .pack extension)
 I might add a windows version and make better config files later but for now it's just for my personal use so -\(-_-)/-
+*To create a modpack easily, enable/disable the mods you want inside Isaac.
+Then  just run ./createmodpack.sh name, where name is the name of the modpack you want to create.
+This "saves" all currently enabled mods to a new pack callde name.pack.